-General Government Grants - £784k additional income
+General Government Grants, Council Tax and Business Rates income - £0.477m additional income

-Grants totalling £573k have been received in relation to the Business Rates Retention Scheme.
-These grants have been contributed to the funding equalisation reserve which is set up to manage the necessary timing and accounting adjustments that arise when actual collection differ from forecast collection.
+- Grants totalling £1.087m have been received in relation to the Business Rates Retention Scheme.
+Of these grants, those that were unbudgeted for have been contributed to the funding equalisation reserve, which is set up to manage the necessary timing and accounting adjustments that arise when actual collection differ from forecast collection. - Business rates income attributable to 2017/18 is £1.587m.
+This was lower than budgeted due to a net repayment of safety- net funding to central government. - Across business rates grants and business rates income, there is a net surplus of £266k that has been contributed to reserves.

-Business Rates Income - £2.261m additional income